Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('Get') and resource ('a list of devices with battery levels'), and specifies the filtering condition (at or below threshold).
-It distinguishes from siblings like get_all_devices which likely returns all devices, and get_device which returns a single device.
+The description clearly states the action ('Get'), the resource ('devices with battery levels'), and the filtering condition ('at or below the specified threshold').
+It distinguishes from siblings like 'get_all_devices' by specifying the filtering criterion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.